From diving with sharks to sailing through a chain of islands to relaxing on a beach, here are 20 of the best things to do in Okinawa, Japan.

 Best Accommodation – Where To Stay in Okinawa

-Since there are many different areas and places to stay in Okinawa’s Main Island, we’ve made some suggestions based around Naha, Okinawa’s capital.
+Since there are many different areas and places to stay in the Okinawa Main Island of Okinawa Honto, we’ve made some suggestions based around Naha, Okinawa’s capital.

 The Best Hostel in Okinawa – My Place Guest House